-Please note that if you're attempting to make these recipes at home, they won't work if you switch the Hogarth Drinking Chocolate for a standard hot chocolate powder.
-It's not just about the Hogarth's being much higher quality, it's actually a different kind of product with different ingredients and a different processing method.
+Please note that if you're attempting to make these recipes at home, they won't work if you switch the drinking chocolate for a standard hot chocolate powder.
+It's not just about our drinking chocolate being much higher quality, it's actually a different kind of product with different ingredients and a different processing method.
 You can read more about this in our previous blog piece.

 300ml hazelnut milk (available in organic food shops and some good supermarkets)

 1/2 sprig of rosemary (or one small sprig)

 1. Put the rosemary and milk into a saucepan, making sure to put the lid on.
 Heat the milk until it starts to bubble, then turn off the heat and leave the pan on the stove top for 45 minutes.